Which place is cheaper, Chicago or Austin?

 Chicago is very walkable.
 The city has many restaurants, sights, and hotels that are easily accessible on foot.

-Austin is not a very walkable city.
+Austin is generally not a very walkable city.
 The city, like most southern cities, isn't very walkable and it's important to have a car to get around.
+There are some downtown areas that are pedestrian-friendly.

 In Austin, you'll find shopping and museums.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.